 Q: How many fouls until free throws?

 A: A one-and-one free throw is awarded to a team after six fouls have been committed.
 You have to make the first free throw to get the second one.
 Play begins if the player misses their initial shot.
-Two free throws are given out after 10 fouls in a half.
+Two free throws are given out after ten fouls in half.

 Q: Do fouls reset at halftime?